Tilt-shift on APS-C

 OM 135/2.8 is a good option at 135mm because it is compact, light and available in a multi-coated edition.
 It uses 55mm filters.
 Unshifted, image quality is good to very good starting around f/5.6.
 Shift performance is also very good, with only a slight loss of image quality at the far shifted end at 10mm.
 The strongest overall performance of OM 135/2.8 is at f/5.6.

 OM 200/5 is a remarkably tiny telephoto lens (weighing in at a svelte 380g).
 It’s a nicely proportioned and designed lens, with a built-in hood.
-It was only made in single-coated versions.
+Conventional wisdom is that It was only made in single-coated versions.
+However, I've now seen a MC version so they are available.
+Mine is single-coated.
 At f/5 it's just a bit soft and can show strong purple fringing.
 It's sharpest at f/8.
 At f/11 it's a bit softer than f/8 but still quite acceptable, and f/16 is usable if you need the added depth of field and can deal with the softening due to diffraction.
 Chromatic aberration is strongest at f/5, and mostly gone by f/8 (although a bit is still evident at all apertures).
 It's less contrasty than the multi-coated OM 135/2.8.
 Shift performance is excellent to 8mm and very usable out to 10mm.